Future of Work

 Visit this page from time to time to read our latest thoughts on the changing future of the world of work.

 23 July 2020

-This is the third in a series of four posts based on the talk that Aptumus CEO Tim Connolly gave to the Cloud Industry Forum on 24 June, titled: "why covid-19 is accelerating the move to hybrid human / machine business models."
+This is the last of three posts based on the talk that Aptumus CEO Tim Connolly gave to the Cloud Industry Forum on 24 June, titled: "why covid-19 is accelerating the move to hybrid human / machine business models."
 In this post he looks at how the pandemic is speeding up our reliance on technology of many types.

 Since lockdown began, there has been a lot of intensive learning about how things are really done – exceptions, workarounds, arcane practices that have survived the passage of time.
 And this learning is opening eyes to the potential to streamline and automate.
 The Head of Finance in a public sector body said to me in mid-April that they had been able to understand and change processes and protocols at a speed they’d never have been able to before, with streamlining opportunities being addressed first and candidates for automation queued up behind.
 Even at that early stage, he told me, “I cannot see how we would go back to how we were.”
 An IT executive in a Fortune 50 food producer – operating at very high activity levels to meet demand that had gone through the roof – told me “we are never ceasing to amaze ourselves at how much potential there is for us to automate.”